shreevatsa/tex/program/pooltype/index.md

 * Strings 0 to 255 are the characters 0 to 255; the strings in the `tex.pool` file start at position 256.
 * Unprintable characters are shown using `^^x` escape codes.
 * The double-quote character `"` is printed as `""`.
-* The hash at the end of the file is verified.
+* The total count of characters printed is shown.

 Nevertheless, this trivial program provides some basic sanity testing to make sure that the TeX program would start up with the right `tex.pool` file and not something corrupted.